Amitriptyline

 Will my baby need extra monitoring?

-Most women will be offered a scan at around 20 weeks of pregnancy to look for birth defects as part of their routine antenatal care.
-Taking amitriptyline in pregnancy would not normally require extra monitoring of your baby.
+Women in the UK will be offered a very detailed scan at around 20 weeks of pregnancy as part of routine antenatal care.
+Taking amitriptyline in pregnancy would not normally require extra monitoring for birth defects.

-If you have taken amitriptyline around the time of delivery your baby may require extra monitoring after birth because of the possible risk of neonatal withdrawal.
+If you have taken amitriptyline around the time of delivery your baby may require extra monitoring to check for withdrawal symptoms.

 Are there any risks to my baby if the father has taken amitriptyline?

-We would not expect any increased risk to your baby if the father took amitriptyline before or around the time you became pregnant.
+We do not expect any increased risk to your baby if the father takes amitriptyline.

 Who can I talk to if I have questions?